Students are encouraged to familiarize themselves with the academic policies which are put in place to help students to be successful.

 Grades are determined solely by the individual faculty who taught the course for the session(s) or the semester(s).
 A student who wishes to contest a grade must first attempt to resolve the matter with the course faculty.

 Grades may be appealed within one academic year.
-The Grade Appeal Form can be obtained by Records and Admissions and will guide students through each of the three steps.
+The Grade Appeal Form can be obtained by Office of the Registrar and will guide students through each of the three steps.

 Grade Point Average (GPA) System